 Now the doing…..

 Talking about a concept is good.
 But putting it into action is even better!
-Before you’re ready to paint a fancy picture let’s start simple.
-This printable has a super simple skyline.
+Before you’re ready to invest a lot of time on an in depth artwork let’s start simple.
+This foreground middleground background printable has a super simple skyline.
 Fold the paper into thirds using the vertical lines.
 The paper will fold like an accordion so it’s important not to start drawing till you’ve folded.
 In some places you’ll actually be drawing on what is the back of the paper when it’s flat,

 Though kids are starting with the same silhouette they will no doubt come up with unique solutions to fill their space.
 Supply pencils, markers, colored pencils, whatever floats your boat!
 Another quick and easy option is this painting with marker technique.

-Want the free printable to try with your students?
-Subscribe below using the turquoise from.
+Want the free foreground middleground background printable to try with your students?